top of page

 Sarah Frank (aka Frankie -she/her)

-A 35 year-old living and working on Gadigal Land in Sydney, Frankie is a trained Hatha, Vinyasa, Yin Yoga and Pilates teacher with over eight years of experience.
+A 37 year-old living and working on Gadigal Land in Sydney, Frankie is a trained Hatha, Vinyasa, Yin Yoga and Pilates teacher with over eleven years of experience.
 She has also completed Marsha Linehan’s six month Dialectical Behavior Training (DBT), Dr. Jon Kabat-Zin’s Mindfulness-based Stress Reduction course (MBSR), and is a registered Mental Health First Aider (MHFA).
-She has trained in Vipassana (10 day silent course, 3 day immersion, and Vipassana for Teenagers), and taught mindfulness in corporate spaces for three years.
-She has worked with ASPECT (Autism Spectrum Australia) to deliver yoga and mindfulness programs to teens and kids on the spectrum.
-Frankie's weekly Teen Yoga classes at Zenly bring kids together to experience a consistent yoga practice.
-She has her Working With Children Check (WWC) in QLD and NSW and has worked teaching children music, mindfulness and yoga both in groups and privately for the past five years.
+She has trained in Vipassana (10 day silent course, 3 day immersion, and Vipassana for Teenagers), and taught mindfulness in corporate spaces.

-In 2024 Frankie launched a dream project: a monthly Young Autistic Skills Group for people in their twenties.
-This is a skills group focused on addressing two key problem areas for autistic people: regulation and relationships.
+In 2024 Frankie launched a dream project: a Monthly Autistic Skills Group focused on addressing two key problem areas for autistic people: regulation and relationships.

 ‘People improve when they get